riot-ci/RIOT/examples/gnrc_networking_mac/README.md

 ## Print out the achieved duty-cyle of Lw-MAC

-You can print out the achieved radio duty-cyle (a roughly one) of Lw-MAC by setting the `LWMAC_ENABLE_DUTYCYLE_RECORD` flag in `sys/include/net/gnrc/lwmac/types.h` to "1".
-By doing so, each time when a device sends or receives a packet, it will print out its achieved duty-cycle (started from power-up or reboot).
+You can print out the radio duty-cyle (a roughly one) of Lw-MAC by setting the `LWMAC_ENABLE_DUTYCYLE_RECORD` flag in `sys/include/net/gnrc/lwmac/types.h` to "1".
+By doing so, each time when a device sends or receives a packet, it will print out its radio duty-cycle value.
 Also, by further enabling the debug flag in `sys/net/gnrc/link_layer/lwmac/tx_state_machine.c`, you will get the printout of how many preamble (WR) and time (sending delay) cost for sending this packet in the TX procedure of Lw-MAC.